sumit-kumawat/Ubuntu-24.04-Template/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue)](LICENSE)
 [![Status](https://img.shields.io/badge/Status-Production%20Ready-green)]()

 This repository provides an **automated setup script** to prepare an Ubuntu 24.04 LTS virtual machine for production use as a VPS template.
-The script installs essential packages, configures SSH, sets up VMware Tools, applies security best practices, and prepares the system for cloning.
+The script installs essential packages, configures SSH, sets up VMware Tools, applies security best practices, optionally extends disk if space is available, and prepares the system for cloning.

 ---